 2. Why Do You Admire These Qualities?

 This is the part so many of us get wrong.
 To create any meaningful change in our lives, we have to honestly reflect and understand ourselves on a deeper level.

 If you take a broken Honda Civic and do everything you can to emulate the look and feel of a Maserati, unless you fix what’s under the hood, you’ll still be left with a broke-down car.

 Ask yourself how your life would be different if you emulated a certain quality of your role model.
-Compare that vision of you with how you have been, and deconstruct what it tells you about the limitations that have created your current reality.
+Compare that vision of you with how you have been, and deconstruct what it tells you about the limitations that have created your past reality.

 Maybe you want to be more charismatic, because right now you struggle to command a room.
 Why?
 Maybe it’s because you’re shy.
 Why are you shy?
 Often times, shyness stems from insecurity.
-Well what is making you insecure?
+Well, what is making you insecure?

 And having asked yourself these questions, keep coming back to how you are different now you are emulating your role model.

 You get the point.
 The goal here is to understand your fundamental motivations for emulating your role model and how deeply these changes can go.